How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 The previous approach doesn’t handle commas, which can break JSON syntax.
 Here’s a more reliable approach:

-# Remove logLevel property and handle preceding comma
+# Remove logLevel property where it has a preceding comma.

 Removing a Nested Block